frankligy/SNAF/docs/tutorial.rst

 .. warning::

     1. For the above, even just one file path, please still use list.
-Second, please use absolute path to avoid maxquant error
+Second, please use absolute path to avoid maxquant error.
+Third, see troubleshooting page for how to run MaxQuant on Linux.

     2. The ``outdir`` should be folder where all your .raw or .d file/folder sit.